zakariyaxaaji/IDG-1293-Advanced-CSS/README.md

     * Zakariya
     * Thomas
     * Louise
+    * Emil

 project discription:
-    in this project we will create a singel page application with poem of our choosing where we will try to animate the text. our animations goals is to emplefiy the text message.
+      In this project we will create a single page application with a poem of our choosing where we will try to animate the text.
+Our animations goals is to amplify the text message.

-seperation of conserns:
+seperation of concerns:
-     our files will be seperated into diffrent folders to make it easer to handel diffrent asspect of the solution. we have a folder for images, styles, and js. the diffirent part of the styling files will have the naming scheme __nameOfYourConcern.scss
+     Our files will be seperated into diffrent folders to make it easier to handle different aspects of the solution.
+We have a folder for images, styles, and js. the different part of the styling files will have the naming scheme __nameOfYourConcern.scss